Harry Houdini: Early life

-Weisz was born in Budapest, Kingdom of Hungary, to a Jewish family.
+Weisz was born in Budapest, then part of Austria-Hungary, to a Jewish family.
 His parents were Rabbi Mayer Sámuel Weisz and Cecelia Steiner.
 Houdini was fourth of seven children: Herman M., who was Houdini's half-brother by Rabbi Weisz's first marriage; Nathan J.; Gottfried William; Theodore; Leopold D.; and Carrie Gladys, who was left almost blind after a childhood accident.

-Weisz arrived in the United States on July 3, 1878, on the SS Frisia with his mother (who was pregnant) and his four brothers.
+The Weisz family left Hungary to escape antisemitic discrimination.
+They arrived in the United States on July 3, 1878, on the SS Frisia with his mother (who was pregnant) and his four brothers.
 The family changed their name to the German spelling Weiss, and Erik became Ehrich.
 The family lived in Appleton, Wisconsin, where his father served as rabbi of the Zion Reform Jewish Congregation.

-According to the 1880 census, the family lived on Appleton Street in an area which is now known as Houdini Plaza.
+According to the 1880 US census, the family lived on Appleton Street in an area which is now known as Houdini Plaza.
 On June 6, 1882, Rabbi Weiss became an American citizen.
 Losing his job at Zion in 1882, Rabbi Weiss and family moved to Milwaukee and fell into dire poverty.
 In 1887, Rabbi Weiss moved with Ehrich to New York City, where they lived in a boarding house on East 79th Street.
 He was joined by the rest of the family once Rabbi Weiss found permanent housing.
 As a child, Ehrich Weiss took several jobs, making his public début as a nine-year-old trapeze artist, calling himself "Ehrich, the Prince of the Air."

 Magic career

 When Weisz became a professional magician, he began calling himself "Harry Houdini" after the French magician Jean-Eugène Robert-Houdin, whose autobiography he read in 1890.
-In later life, Houdini claimed the first part of his new name, Harry, was an homage to American magician Harry Kellar whom he also admired - though it was likely adapted from "Ehri", a nickname for "Ehrich", which is how he was known to his family.
+In later life, Houdini claimed the first part of his new name, Harry, was an homage to American magician Harry Kellar whom he also admired – though it was likely adapted from "Ehri", a nickname for "Ehrich", which is how he was known to his family.

 A teenage Houdini was coached by magician Joseph Rinn at the Pastime Athletic Club.